crossplane/crossplane/design/design-doc-composition-functions.md

 XR.
 The functionality enabled by a `Composition` is intentionally limited - for example there is no support for conditionals (e.g. only create this resource if the following conditions are met) or iteration (e.g. create N of the following resource, where N is derived from an XR field).
-These limits:

-* Attempt to avoid the [pitfalls][pitfalls-dsl] of configuration domain-specific languages.
-* Allow us to express "composition logic" as a custom resource that may be entirely stored within and validated at create time by the Kubernetes API server.
-* Allow the `Composition` type to be relatively simple, avoiding it becoming a programming language expressed as YAML.

 Below is an example `Composition`: